lost-in-Code-au/react-network-icons/README.md

 # react-social-icons

 A set of beautiful svg social icons.
 Easily used in React.
 No images or external css dependencies.
-Svg paths provided by Squarespace.
+Svg paths provided by Squarespace and homemade.

 ![social network icons](http://i.imgur.com/RoIt9OD.png)

 ## Install

 ```
-npm install react-social-icons --save-dev
+npm install react-network-icons --save-dev

+or

+yarn add react-network-icons
 ```

 ## Usage